payvision-development/recruitment-challenges/2.Calculator/readme.md

 # Payvision calculator

 In this exercise you are given the legacy code of Payvision Calculator web app.
-Now, your are the owner of this project.
 Maintainance and new features development is your responsability.

 ## Your tasks

 1. Code review: please list all good/bad practices you find in this application.
 2. It seems the app is buggy...
 Could you fix it?
 3. Add divide and multiply operations.
-4. How do you test this app?
+4. How would do you test this app?
 5. Can you improve the UI/UX?

 You are allowed to change as much code as you consider.